Circling Lake Superior

 In Pictured Rocks, swimmers play at the base of cliffs near Mosquito Falls.

 Munising is the headquarters of Pictured Rocks National Lakeshore, and we'd planned to kayak along its colorful cliffs.
 But the outfitters said they had no record of my reservation and couldn't take us, which turned out to be a lucky thing.

-Instead, we hiked the trail atop the cliffs, which was spectacular, with a postcard panorama around every corner and one steep sand slide where we ran down for a cool dip.
+Instead, we hiked the Chapel Loop atop the cliffs, which was spectacular, with a postcard panorama around every corner and one steep sand slide where we ran down for a cool dip in the lake.

-We were worn out at the end of the 10-mile hike, but still we slogged through miles of remote forest to the steep Log Slide of the Grand Sable Dunes, from which we could just spot the 1874 Au Sable Point Light down the coast.
+We were worn out at the end of the 10-mile hike, but still we drove east through miles of remote forest to the steep Log Slide of the Grand Sable Dunes, from which we could just spot the 1874 Au Sable Point Light down the coast.

 The most famous wreck is the Edmund Fitzgerald, whose bell occupies an exalted spot in the Great Lakes Shipwreck Museum.
 At the museum, we watched a short movie about shipwrecks whose opening and closing music was what else?
 "The Wreck of the Edmund Fitzgerald.''

 "I've only met Gordon Lightfoot once, but if I see him again, I'm going to strangle him,'' the elderly clerk told us, only half-joking.

 On our way to Sault Ste.
 Marie, the halfway mark for people who start in Duluth, we stopped to climb the 1871 Point Iroquois Light.
 At the Soo Locks, we just missed the Mandarin, a Greek ship flagged in Cyprus.